Digital Renaissance: Global Market Of Artification Brings Rubens And Rembrandt Artworks To Global Blockchain Show

-(MENAFN- GlobeNewsWire - Nasdaq) Global Market of Artification, the first and only platform which digitizes ancient artworks into NFTs, joins the Global Blockchain Show at the Grand Hyatt, Dubai on April 16 and 17.
+(MENAFN- Zex PR Wire) Global Market of Artification, the first and only platform which digitizes ancient artworks into NFTs, joins the Global Blockchain Show at the Grand Hyatt, Dubai on April 16 and 17.

-Dubai, April 11, 2024 (GLOBE NEWSWIRE) -- The Global Blockchain Show is pleased to announce Global Market of Artification (GMA) as its diamond sponsor at the upcoming two-day conference, set to take place at the Grand Hyatt, Dubai.
+Dubai, UAE, 12th April 2024, ZEX PR WIRE , The Global Blockchain Show is pleased to announce Global Market of Artification (GMA) as its diamond sponsor at the upcoming two-day conference, set to take place at the Grand Hyatt, Dubai.
 Artworks by renowned masters like Rubens and Rembrandt will be featured at the event.
 With the inclusion of GMA, the event aims to provide a platform for all emerging and established NFT artists to showcase their designs and art.

 Rome-based company GMA is focused on offering NFT services through a unique tokenization experience, enabling a new form of investment in world-renowned artworks.
 The platform enables individuals to tokenize their artwork, including the likes of Caravaggio, Tiziano Vecelli, and Canaletto, and sell it as NFT on the blockchain while retaining possession of the physical piece of art.
 GMA promotes the accessibility and democratization of investment in art.
 It introduces this potential safe investment option that promises to revolutionize the market and will mark a significant moment in the evolution of the art market and tokenization, redefining what it means to invest in digital assets in the 21st century.
 GMA's goal is to become a new reference in the art market.